chuckkainrath/cardgames/README.md

 To view the live project click <a href="https://blak-jak.herokuapp.com/">here</a>.

-Technologies used: React, Redux, Flask, SQLAlchemy, SocketIO, Tailwind, CSS.
+Technologies used: Python, JavaScript, React, Redux, Flask, SQLAlchemy, SocketIO, Tailwind, CSS.

 ## Developed by:
 ### Jeb Griffin